 Jennifer's initial exposure to research and teaching was in working as a Postgraduate Tutor and Research Assistant in Oxford in 2004.
 In 2005, she took up a role as Research Officer with Cardiff University (Department of Population Medicine).
 As an early career researcher, she received various awards to support her research and dissemination in the field of Health Policy.
 One of these was achieved through leadership of a successful collaborative grant application (between Cardiff and Swansea Universities) to the Welsh Government Office of Research in 2007.
 She went on to work in Healthcare/Services Consulting in Oxford before returning to Cardiff University as part of a specialist evaluation team working with experts from the Institute of Healthcare Improvement (IHI) on a UK wide project funded by The Health Foundation.
 Following that, she has been involved in co-ordinating and supporting the implementation of various research projects including an NIHR funded cross-national evaluation project on collaborative care planning in mental health settings.

-She received (competitive international level) funding from the University of Bath for her PhD study which explored: Strategic Intentions and Organisational Adaptations to a Non-mandated Professional Network Facilitating Knowledge-to-Practice in Healthcare Settings.
-Outputs from her study have been presented at various conferences; internally at both Kingston and St George's Conferences, externally (at Kings College London-CLAHRC) as well as internationally (at the International Forum of Quality and Safety in Healthcare- Malaysia).
+She received (competitive international level) funding from the University of Bath for her PhD study.
+The project which was sponsored by The Health Foundation explored: Strategic Intentions and Organisational Adaptations to a Non-mandated Professional Network Facilitating Knowledge-to-Practice in Healthcare Settings.
+Outputs from her study have been presented at various national and international conferences.

 Kulnik, S.T., Egbunike, J. and Francois, J. (2020) When values get in the way of conversations : reflections on dealing with discriminatory remarks and behaviours in qualitative interviewing.
 International Journal of Qualitative Methods, ISSN (online) 1609-4069 (Epub Ahead of Print)